 - Applications from commercial (for profit) organisations.

-- Applicants informed of decision: by December 2019.
+- Applicants will be informed of funding decision: by 3 December 2021.

 6. How to apply

-Applications must be done through FluidReview.
-If you do not have a FluidReview account, you will need to set one up.
-Once you have signed up, you will receive an email with a link to follow in order to continue.
+Applications must be done through Survey Monkey Apply.
 By submitting an application, you declare that all the information you provide is true to the best of your knowledge.

 You confirm that the organisation(s) named are aware and supportive of this application and have given you the authority to use their name.
-If your application is successful, you will take every necessary step to ensure that the work plan is delivered in full and on time.
+If your application is successful, you will take all necessary steps to ensure that the work plan is delivered in full and on time.

 You confirm that you have read and understand the Standard Conditions of the Biochemical Society Diversity in Science Grants and agree to abide by them, should your application be successful.
 You understand that failure to meet the aforementioned Standard Conditions will result in the termination of the funding agreement.